-In this Stock Rover review, I want to highlight some of the key features I have used to measure various companies, looking for weakness or looking to identify strength.
+In this Stock Rover review, I want to highlight some of the key features I have used to measure various companies, looking for weaknesses or identifying strengths.

-The company with weaker numbers may be vulnerable to missed earnings or to negative forward guidance at earnings; causing the market to sell off drastically.
-I wouldn’t want to close a position each time earnings circled around (watch us do trading live each day in our trading rooms).
+A company with weaker numbers may be vulnerable to missed earnings or negative forward guidance at earnings, causing the market to sell off drastically.
+I wouldn’t want to close a position each time earnings circled.

-I have to say Stock Rover was the easiest connection I have ever experienced.
+I must say Stock Rover was the easiest connection I have ever experienced.
 I now wonder why no one else can make the connection as easily!

-I know, we can find a portfolio analysis tool anywhere now days.
-But can you find one that also offers charting, screening, web-based services, and research?
+I know we can find a portfolio analysis tool anywhere nowadays.
+But can you find one offering charting, screening, web-based services, and research?

-Research sounds good; until you start thinking about what kind of research we want to accomplish.
-I’m not a Wall Street investor with a degree in finance.
+Research sounds good; until you start thinking about what kind of research you want to accomplish.
+For example, I’m not a Wall Street investor with a degree in finance.

-I don’t have a background in corporate metric and data analysis.
-What kind of research am I going to be doing?
+I don’t have a background in corporate metrics and data analysis.
+So what kind of research am I going to be doing?

 With Stock Rover, I can do an amazing array of research.
 Not only does it have pre-built research tools designed for someone like me, but also individualized settings.

-As a result, a trained investor can develop their own metrics.
-The pre-built research tools include Piotroski F-Score, Fair Value, Altman-Z, Shiller P/E, and may other advanced metrics.
-Try our day trading room free for 14 days.
+As a result, a trained investor can develop their metrics.
+The pre-built research tools include Piotroski F-Score, Fair Value, Altman-Z, Shiller P/E, and other advanced metrics.

-Stock Rover had me convinced when I realized the research was develop based on known metrics, but I wanted more.
+Stock Rover convinced me when I realized the research was developed based on known metrics, but I wanted more.
 I’m a natural trader.

-There are over 500 different metric combinations to employ for screening, including historical data.
+There are over 500 metric combinations for screening, including historical data.
 To me, I had found the gold mine of data.

-Ok, all this may sound great, but is it easy to use?
-Will you need to take classes and spend hours learning how to use these tools?
+All this may sound great, but is it easy to use?
+Will you need to take classes and spend hours learning these tools?
 No. This was the best part.

-These Guru strategies come from such people as Peter Lynch, Joel Greenblatt, and Benjamin Graham!
-Apply these to help you rank a market, or a watch list of markets to determine which companies have the best score.
+These Guru strategies come from Peter Lynch, Joel Greenblatt, and Benjamin Graham!
+Apply these to help you rank a market or a watch list of markets to determine which companies score best.
 It even has the famed CAN SLIM criteria.

-A Stock Rover review wouldn’t be complete without a close look at the charts.
-As a trader, I’m constantly developing charts that fit a lay-out to my tastes.
+A Stock Rover review wouldn’t be complete without closely examining the charts.
+As a trader, I’m constantly developing charts that fit a layout to my tastes.

 Which shows me what I am interested in without giving me squinting headaches.
-The real gem in the charting is what’s on the charts (check out a list of the best brokerage companies).
+The real gem in the charting is what’s on the charts.

 You can plot the same metrics discussed above on a chart.
 Then compare those markets.
 Forget looking at a bunch of tables and trying to compare the numbers.

-Run a scan, highlight strength or weakness, and plot that on a chart in comparison to another set of metrics.
+Run a scan, highlight strengths or weaknesses, and plot that on a chart compared to another set of metrics.
 Stock Rover offers this; they also offer the ability to chart and compare one of your portfolios to another and benchmark those to the S&P 500.

 We cannot have a review of Stock Rover without discussing the idea that no one wants to be at their desk anymore.
-With enhanced web-based applications, we are no longer forced to perform research chained to our trading rigs.
+With enhanced web-based applications, we can no longer perform research chained to our trading rigs.

 I was able to eliminate a lot of different services.
 So I saved money by opening my Stock Rover account and closing some screening and alert services.

 I want to stop here a moment and look at what we covered.
-Investors can find all the tools for market fundamentals, fundamental analysis, benchmark, ranking.
+Investors can find all the tools for market fundamentals, fundamental analysis, benchmarks, and ranking.

 And charting with an application that crosses from computers, phones, and tablets while connecting with their brokers to monitor their portfolios, set alerts, and develop trade ideas.

-Traders can begin developing an investment portfolio based on predetermined research analytics without taking hours of classes to become an investment guru.
+Traders can begin developing an investment portfolio based on predetermined research analytics without taking hours of classes to become investment gurus.

 All while saving money by eliminating screener tools and alert services.
-This crossing between the financial trader and the technical trader can offer anyone an opportunity to become something more; an informed, well rounded market analyst.
+This crossing between the financial and technical trader can offer anyone an opportunity to become something more; an informed, well-rounded market analyst.

-One thing that Stock Rover does which I really found valuable is portfolio metrics.
-I like having my swing trade profit and loss compared to my investment portfolio.
+One thing that Stock Rover does, which I found valuable, is portfolio metrics.
+For example, I like having my swing trade profit and loss compared to my investment portfolio.

-When I want to develop a few hedge trades to protect my investments from a market down-turn, I was easily able to identify how big the hedge needed to be.
+When I wanted to develop a few hedge trades to protect my investments from a market downturn, I could easily identify how big the hedge needed.

-But I still needed to scrub through my monthly statements from my broker to identify where my accounts were at.
+But I still needed to scrub through my monthly statements from my broker to identify where my accounts were.
 All of that is now behind me, and I can easily identify how much hedge I need and where it should activate in a market correction.
-Try our swing trade room free for 14 days.

-While I’m sure there are a lot of actual investment people out there who are not active swing traders or day traders who would love this powerful tool, I am also sure I don’t speak their language.
+While I’m sure many actual investment people out there are not active swing traders or day traders who would love this powerful tool, I am also sure I don’t speak their language.

-With Stock Rover, a professional trader and a professional investor can find a common form of communication; the ranking and screener analysis gives both types the ability to find what is important to them and display that in the clearest way possible.
+With Stock Rover, a professional trader and a professional investor can find a common form of communication; the ranking and screener analysis allows both types to find what is important to them and display that in the clearest way possible.

 I wanted to compare Stock Rover to another investment analytics firm, but I couldn’t find one that offered the same powerful tools.

-What about for the new person, who is not yet a trader or an investor?
-Stock Rover has a dedicated library full of videos and tools; support database, chartable metrics, sectors and stocks, industries, analyst ratings and estimates, cash flow statements, and so much more.
+What about the new person who is not a trader or an investor?
+Stock Rover has a dedicated library of videos and tools, a support database, chartable metrics, sectors and stocks, industries, analyst ratings and estimates, cash flow statements, and more.

-When I first started swing trading, I learned about stock rank or stock score and that became a powerful way to narrow down the marketplace.
+When I started swing trading, I learned about stock rank or stock score, which became a powerful way to narrow down the marketplace.

-I’m not interested in only the mega-cap companies, nor am I only interested in markets within a certain dollar amount; this can leave me with a very large pool of stocks to weed through.
+I’m not interested in only the mega-cap companies, nor only in markets within a certain dollar amount; this can leave me with a large pool of stocks to weed through.

-The problem with ranking or scoring, is knowing the formula behind it.
-Stock Rover lets you develop the screener settings to weight criteria you find important or you can just choose the rank system built in.
+The problem with ranking or scoring is knowing the formula behind it.
+Stock Rover lets you develop the screener settings to weight criteria you find important, or you can choose the rank system built in.

-The data is easy to understand, and easy to change as well.
+The data is easy to understand and easy to change as well.
 The best part?
-Stock Rover gives a very clear explanation for each and this can help you chose what is important if you are new and don’t know where to start.
+Stock Rover gives a very clear explanation for each, and this can help you choose what is important if you are new and don’t know where to start.

 So, after developing a ranking system or using the built-in features, you can begin weeding out the companies which do not compete well against their peers in an industry, sector, or any other criteria you want to measure it against.

-In this Stock Rover review, I covered a wide range of topics from web-based applications to pre-built scanning and benchmark metric tools to portfolio management and even investment analytics.
+I covered various topics in this Stock Rover review, from web-based applications to pre-built scanning and benchmark metric tools to portfolio management and investment analytics.

-The ability to grow as a trader really comes down to the tools we use and our exposure to the marketplace.
-My personal trading style changed once I joined Stock Rover, and maybe that alone was worth the subscription to their services.
+The ability to grow as a trader comes from our tools and market exposure.
+My trading style changed once I joined Stock Rover, and maybe that alone was worth the subscription to their services.

-The changes in what I trade and how I trade it certainly increased my portfolio diversity and increased my ROI.
-In the end, this is what it is all about; the bottom line.
+The changes in what I trade and how I trade certainly increased my portfolio diversity and ROI.
+But, ultimately, this is what it is all about; the bottom line.

-If you’re interested in taking control of your portfolio and saving time in your search for the next investment while getting freedom from your office chair, then Stock Rover is the best place to start.
+Stock Rover is the best place to start if you’re interested in taking control of your portfolio and saving time searching for the next investment while getting freedom from your office chair.

-As with all things in the marketplace, getting a clear picture and planning for the future is critical.
-Look no farther than Stock Rover.
+As with everything in the marketplace, getting a clear picture and planning for the future is critical.
+Look no further than Stock Rover.